nicklockwood/FXParser/README.md

     + (instancetype)regexp:(NSString *)pattern replacement:(NSString *)replacement;

 This method creates a parser that will match the sepcified regular expression, but can replace the captured text using a replacement template string, where $0-n can be used to represent the captured subexpressions from the regexp.
+(This replacement is technically a type of value transform, but it makes sense to include it in the constructor so you do not have to duplicate the regex pattern in a separate call).

     - (instancetype)parserWithDescription:(NSString *)description;

 This method can be used to override the description of an existing parser.
-So for example for a parser that matches the regular expression \d you might want to change the description from the default ""a string matching the pattern \d" to "a numeric digit".
+So for example, for a parser that matches the regular expression \d you might want to change the description from the default "a string matching the pattern \d" to "a numeric digit".
 Note that FXParser objects are (mostly) immutable, so rather than modifying the parser, this will create and return a new parser object that matches the behaviour of the original but uses the new description.

     + (instancetype)forwardDeclaration;

-Sometimes it is neccesary to create recursive rules, which can be difficult if you end up needing to refer to a parser before you've defined it.
+Sometimes it is necessary to create recursive rules, which can be difficult if you end up needing to refer to a parser before you've defined it.
 The `forwardDeclaration` constructor creates a "blank" parser that you can use within another parser definition on the understanding that you will supply the implementation using the `setImplementation:` method before you attempt to parse anything.
 Attempting to parse any text before the implementation has been set will throw an exception.

     - (void)setImplementation:(FXParser *)implementation;